janrain/janrain-bluekai/README.md

 - `REMOTE_RSA_KEY`: RSA Private Key file of the BlueKai SFTP Server (Optional is using username and password)

-- `REMOTE_FILE`: The name to file to save on the BlueKai SFTP Server.
+- `REMOTE_FILE`: The name of the file to save on the BlueKai SFTP Server.

 ## Developement